Using temps to clean sales data – do’s and dont’s

-We have been in organizations that have tried to use temps for sales data cleansing, and we now have clients that do this.
+We have worked in organizations that tried to use temps for sales data cleansing, and we now have clients that do this.
 We know why you do it, and what you seek to achieve.
 But often we see it’s not done well and as a result, doesn’t get you where you want to go.

-But here for your benefit we’ll share our observations and tips about using temps.
+Here for your benefit we’ll share our observations and tips about using temps.
 This is because we are passionate about data, and have seen many instances where data cleansing was not done right, and later we had to work harder to fix it.
 We sincerely hope you find these tips valuable.

-Just like you wouldn’t dig a trench in your yard without calling Julie – we hope! – the group that initiates this activity must be transparent and inclusive of the others.
+Just like you wouldn’t dig a trench in your yard without Call JULIE – we hope! – the group that cleanses data must be transparent and inclusive of other departments that use the data.
 It’s not about “who owns the data,” but “who knows the data.”
 Depending on the fields or tables, this can be IT, sales or marketing.

 They must be very familiar with the instructions and also the nuances as to specific fields and circumstances, because there will be an unavoidable level of subjectivity.
 Input sample records and validate if they were corrected as per the instructions.

 Usual fields for temp cleanup are contact (name, title, company, country), market (industry and employee size), transaction data (i.e., missing values), and internal (rep name/IDs, validations etc.).
 But the most value from manual cleaning is internal data that requires knowledge of your processes.
 Postal and market data can be appended through other sources more consistently and cost effectively.

 Fields like SIC Codes (industry) are different – sometimes significantly – based on the compiler’s algorithms and information.
 Avoid mix and match if you can get high coverage with one.

 Address fields can be run through CASS and NCOA for a fraction of the cost than, for example, dialing to get the right ZIP Code.
 Incorporate validation by temps, reps and external sources.

 Before you start correcting the data, think through and set guidelines for future corrections – frequency, volume as well as expected evolving standards.